RightsCon Code of Conduct

 All members of our Code of Conduct team are available to help if you want to report an incident, and they are each empowered to take immediate steps to stabilize a situation.

-Our Code of Conduct Officer serves as the point-of-contact for communications and follow-up, working with the other members of the Code of Conduct team, to reach resolution of an incident.
-In addition, the officer may also consult with members of Access Now’s management team if that is necessary for resolution.
+In the process of reaching resolution of an incident, the Code of Conduct Team may consult with members of Access Now’s leadership team if that is necessary.
 If anyone responding to an incident is involved in the incident of abuse or harassment -- or we identify any other conflict of interest -- that team member will be recused from handling the incident.

 At times, the Code of Conduct team may consult with our trusted support network of survivors and experts on how best to handle and resolve difficult cases.
 In such an instance, we will only share information that is necessary for appropriate guidance, and strictly uphold the confidentiality of the reporting individual and survivor(s), and the privacy of the individuals involved.